 5 Tips For Fishing Without Bait

 Fishing bait refers to anything that anglers use to lure and catch fish.
-Luckily, there are numerous ways to fish without baits, including using hooks only, nets, or traps.
+Luckily, there are numerous ways to fish without baits, including hooks only, nets, or traps.

 Fishing without bait demands creativity, and you have to be ready to improvise your usual fishing technique to catch something.
 So in this article, we’ll give you a few tips on how to catch fish without bait and different fishing techniques that don’t involve bait.